 - Jews for Jesus is an organization of Jews who converted to Christianity.
 They often stress the commonalities between the Jewish and Christian religions or re-interpret Jewish texts and rituals to make them more Christian.
-To many Jews, they end up as this trope.
+To many Jews, they end up as this trope or worse.

 - In 2004, a white Deputy Chief Constable performed a rap while addressing the first meeting of the North Wales Black Police Association.
 Reactions were mixed.

 - UK DJ Mike Reid was forced to apologize in 2014 after causing offence with his 'UKIP Calypso', a song promoting the anti-immigration policies of the UK Independence Party sung in a fake Caribbean accent.

 - The strange case of Rachel Dolezal, a white woman who became prominent in the National Association for the Advancement of Colored People (NAACP), leading its chapter in Washington State.
 In as many words, she argued that she qualified as black because one's sense of racial identity is a state of mind.
 Before the controversy arose, she forged a successful career as an academic specialising in African art, black feminism, and African-American history and culture.
 And, as if to bring this full circle, Nigerian email scammers have since started posing as Dolezal.

 - The original hipsters, white jazz fans who wore zoot suits, were the 1940s version of this.